AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/compiling.md

 }
 ```

+Read more about interacting with contracts using `aztec.js` [here](../dapps/main.md).

 ### Noir interfaces

 A Noir contract can [call a function](./functions.md) in another contract via `context.call_private_function` or `context.call_public_function`.
 However, this requires manually assembling the function selector and manually serialising the arguments, which is not type-safe.

 To make this easier, the compiler can generate a contract interface struct that exposes a convenience method for each function listed in a given contract ABI.
 These structs are intended to be used from another contract project that calls into the current one.

-To generate them, include a `--interface` option in the compile command with ap ath to the target folder for the generated Noir interface files:
+To generate them, include a `--interface` option in the compile command with a path to the target folder for the generated Noir interface files:

 ```
-aztec-cli compile --interface ../client/src/noir ./src/noir
+aztec-cli compile --interface ./path/to/another_aztec_contract_project/src ./path/to/my_aztec_contract_project
 ```

 Example code generated from the [PrivateToken](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/noir-contracts/src/contracts/private_token_contract/src/main.nr) contract: